mantidproject/mantid/docs/source/release/v4.0.0/muon.rst

 - The `load current run` button now works for CHRONUS in muon analysis.
 - ALC interface now removes all of the fitting regions for the baseline modelling when the data changes.
 - ALC interface now produces a warning if the custom grouping is not valid.
-- The Frequency Domain Analysis interface now crops the raw data by first and last good times before the calculation of the PhaseQuad workspace.
+- The new Frequency Domain Analysis interface now crops the raw data by first and last good times before the calculation of the PhaseQuad workspace.
+This does not affect the raw data in the ADS.
+- The new Frequency Domain Analysis now masks out any detectors not in any of the default grouping tables before calculating the phase table and PhaseQuad workspace.
 - Frequency Domain Analysis will ignore the fix phases option if phase table is not used.

 Algorithms